custom-components/ble_monitor/docs/faq.md

 This will return the beaconkey from your device.

+**6. Python Yeelight YLKG07YL/YLKG08YL dimmer handler**

+Another script to get the encryption key is developed as [Python Yeelight YLKG07YL//YLKG08YL dimmer handler](https://github.com/psylity/yeelight-dimmer-python).
+Explanation on how to retreive the token is given on the linked repository.

 **6. miiocli tool**

 You can get the encryption key with the [miiocli tool (python-miio)](https://github.com/rytilahti/python-miio).